CtrlK

 Completeness

-Clearly answers both 'what' (guidance for instrumenting webapps with Azure Application Insights, telemetry patterns, SDK setup, configuration references) and 'when' with an explicit WHEN clause listing trigger scenarios.
+Clearly answers both 'what' (guidance for instrumenting webapps with Azure Application Insights, telemetry patterns, SDK setup, configuration references) and 'when' (explicit WHEN clause with trigger terms like 'how to instrument app', 'App Insights SDK', etc.).

 3 / 3